Razland/ReproducibleResearch_2/PA2_Assignment.md

 pf $1.4 Million.
 "Cold and wet conditions" rate third, causing an average of
 $660 thousand.

-For crop damage, further study and classification of the NWS weather might allow for modification of the results above.
+For crop damage, further study and classification of the NWS weather type/ classification might allow for modification of the results above.
 For instance, we suspect that "extreme heat" and "drought" (rated 4th at $618K) might be combined, and that "extreme precipitation" and various kinds of flood events, each of which were rated outside the top 6 margin, might be combined under the NWS standards.

-###Results
+## Results

 Since the database was originally oriented to collections for tornado events, it is perhaps not surprising that tornadoes and tornadic weather systems are among